 Projects take place across all industries, but of course, a business operating in one sector might not have the same project needs as one operating in another.
 Building a block of apartments is very different from building a website, for example.

 So, different ways to manage projects have naturally arisen over time – often called methodologies or frameworks.
-Here’s a whistlestop tour of some of the top project management methodologies.
+Here’s out overview table, followed by a quick run-through of some of the top project management methodologies.

 Agile

 The “Agile” approach to project management comes from the world of software development.
-It’s a way of working that focuses closely on continuous collaboration, improvement, and evaluation.
-It has gradually become more and more popular across the tech industry, and even among some companies working in other sectors.
+It focuses closely on continuous collaboration, improvement, and evaluation.

 The manifesto also notes that “the best architectures, requirements, and designs emerge from self-organizing teams” and that it’s best to “build projects around motivated individuals… give them the environment and support they need, and trust them to get the job done.”